-Prerequisite(s): Enrollment in EMS program Corequisite(s): None
+Prerequisite(s): Enrollment in EMS program

 This course introduces rescue scene management.
 Topics include response to hazardous material conditions, incident command, and extrication of patients from a variety of situations.
 Upon completion, students should be able to recognize and manage rescue operations based upon initial and follow-up scene assessment.